-Higher capacitance increases the stability of the oscillator but also increases the status time.
+Higher capacitance increases the stability of the oscillator but also increases the start up time.
 These values are for design guidance only.
-Since each resonator has own characteristics, the user should consult the resonator manufacturer for appropriate values of external component or verify oscillator performance.
+Since each resonator has its own characteristics, the user should consult the resonator manufacturer for appropriate values of external component or verify oscillator performance.